|NEWS & HISTORY|

 • On June 13th, BSOH Celebrates it's 10th Anniversary, broadcasting episodes continously for the last ten years.

-• BSOH magazine began production on the special issue featuring all of Richard Chamberlain's writings on the Films of Boris Karloff.
+• BSOH magazine began production on the special issue featuring all of the BSOH mag reviews on the Films of Boris Karloff.
 We hope to have the issue completed sometime this year.

 • BSOH visited Wondercon this year, got to meet with the comic book publisher coordinator for Famous Monster of Filmland magazine.
 Maybe something will come from this.